 Current serving Board Members members

-Nechamah Inbar Bonanos (Acting Chair) – Nechamah has extensive experience in education and organisational structure and development.
+Nechamah Inbar Bonanos (Chair) – Nechamah has extensive experience in education and organisational structure and development.
 She has been on the board of Governors for 2 schools, on the national board of CASE (Campaign for State Education) and a Sure Start family support services co-ordinator.
 She is also an associate lecturer in psychology for the Open University.

 Nisan Zerai - Kesete (Secretary) - Through her work at Eaves, Nisan has worked closely with OBJECT on the Demand Change! campaign.
 She has extensive experience working in the VAWG sector and undertaking research in the areas of prostitution, trafficking, and women's reproductive and sexual health rights.
 She holds a Bachelors and a Masters of Laws.